kishore-239/GenAI-PlayStore-Analysis-Hackathon/README.md

 This project presents a complete end-to-end analysis of Google Play Store applications, integrating multi-source datasets (Excel, JSON, SQLite), performing deep cleaning, exploratory data analysis, statistical tests, NLP, and basic machine learning modeling.

-All findings in this README are **directly based on the outputs obtained from the notebook** — no assumptions, no fabricated numbers.

 ---